smarie/python-pytest-harvest/docs/index.md

 ## Usage

-If you "just want to see the code", jump to the [complete example](#complete-example).
-Otherwise continue from here.
+If you just want to see an example, jump [here](#complete-example).
+Otherwise continue reading.

 ### 0- Prerequisite: how to write session teardown code